 All claims of right holders against SWISSPERFORM lapse after a period of five years after the main distribution has been run; however at the latest by 31 December of the sixth year following the respective usage (cf. item 1.5.7 distribution rules).

-Do I have to become a member of SIG in order to participate in the distribution run by SIG?
+Do I have to become a member of Schweizerische Interpretengenossenschaft in order to participate in their distribution?

 It is sufficient for you to become a member of SWISSPERFORM.
-SIG runs the distribution on behalf of SWISSPERFORM.
+The Schweizerische Interpretengenossenschaft SIG runs the distribution on behalf of SWISSPERFORM.
 As a consequence, it is only necessary for you to be a member of SWISSPERFORM.

 Can I register my entire band?